Koh Lanta Beaches

 5. Klong Nin Beach

 Klong Nin Beach had a lot more rocks in the water, which made it hard to swim.
-Although they really some really great bars.
-We spend two of our nights in here watching the sunset!
-Klong Nin is a bit out of the busy part of Koh Lanta which made it more affordable to stay.
-The beach places are from 5-star hotels to backpacker style bungalows.
+Although they really have some really great bars.
+We spend two of our nights here watching the sunset!
+Klong Nin is a bit out of the busy part of Koh Lanta, which made it more affordable to stay.
+The beach places are from 5-star hotels to backpacker-style bungalows.

 7. Mu Koh Lanta National Park

-Koh Lanta’s national park is located at the southern tip.
-The 200 bath entrance fee is worth the double.
+Koh Lanta’s national park is located at the southern tip.ย The 200 baht entrance fee is worth the double.
 Enjoy the national park, go see the lighthouse and take a refreshing dip at the beach.
-You do have to watch your stuff because the monkies aren’t that shy!
+You do have to watch your stuff because the monkeys aren’t that shy!

 But Koh Lanta doesn’t only offer good beaches.
 Check out the other things to do on Koh Lanta.